Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Introduction

-We develop a profit-maximization framework for RCHP real-time operations, integrating four market participation models into a unified structure.
-The optimization is non-convex because a flexible RCHP functions as a producer or a consumer with different costs.
-However, we derive a closed-form solution, leading to an easily computable threshold policy that maps renewable generation and real-time LMP to the optimal electrolyzer input power and grid transactions.
+\paragraph{1) Optimal Production Plan.} We develop a framework to maximize profit in RCHP real-time operations, integrating four market participation models into a unified structure.
+Although the RCHP's bidirectional grid participation generally introduces non-convexity due to differing costs as a producer or consumer, we demonstrate that the optimization can be exactly relaxed into a convex program under practical market conditions.
+We leverage this property to derive a closed-form solution, resulting in an efficient threshold policy that maps renewable generation and real-time locational marginal price (LMP) to optimal electrolyzer inputs and grid transactions.